 Another way to communicate is with “Reactions”, which is at the bottom of the screen – slightly to the right.
 Thumbs up means “all is good”.
 The other icon was designed to show applause, but we will be using it to mean “hey” or “hold on” or “There’s a problem”

-NEW: When we're doing a dance that you know pretty well, you might find it fun to switch to Gallery View, so it looks like you're dancing with dozens of others.
+When we're doing a dance that you know pretty well, you might find it fun to switch to Gallery View, so it looks like you're dancing with dozens of others.
 You can improve that effect by asking zoom not to show non-video participants.

-If there’s something missing from this guide, email email@example.com with your questions or suggestions.
+If there’s something missing from this guide, email firstname.lastname@example.org with your questions or suggestions.
 My experience is with a Windows PC, so if anyone has contributions relevant to other platforms let me know.